hguzha/FHIR/docs/_1.1/02-installing/07-uninstalling.md

 ## Uninstalling the catalog

 The latest version of the IBM Operator Catalog includes the IBM FHIR Server Operator.
-If that catalog is installed, you may have skipped creating the ibm-fhir-server-operator-catalog CatalogSource resource, in which case, these instructions to not apply.
+If that catalog is installed, you may have skipped creating the ibm-fhir-server-operator-catalog CatalogSource resource, in which case, these instructions do not apply.

 1. Log into the OpenShift Container Platform web console using your login credentials.